Two petrol stations on the link from the A1 to the A19.

 In 1976, BP significantly expanded the site under the name Halfway Garage, named after the Halfway House which is positioned behind it.
 The forecourt later became Total, and in 2011 changed to Shell.

 There was a small café here, which in 1981 Little Chef wanted to replace with one of their restaurants, but the new diner actually opened as their sister brand, Happy Eater.
 In 1993 this became a Little Chef, which closed in February 2012.
 In late 2012 it became Mama B's restaurant, which closed in September 2013 due to low customer usage.
-In summer 2019, the former Little Chef building was demolished by and Euro Garages are currently building a Starbucks Drive Thru on the site.
+In summer 2019, the former Little Chef building was demolished and a Euro Garages Starbucks Drive Thru was built on the site opening on 12 December 2019.

 |Ingleby Arncliffe (16 miles)||Services on the A168||Wetherby (19 miles)|